Top 70 Best Desert Landscaping Ideas – Drought Tolerant Plants

 9. Desert palm trees

 Just because you have a desert garden, it doesn’t mean that you can’t have colorful flowers.
-A backyard design with these flowers can add splashes of red, purple and yellow into your garden.
+A backyard design with these flowers can add splashes of red, purple, and yellow to your garden.
 There are plenty of small plants out there which can handle the lack of water and intense sunshine.
 Your options for native plants are quite wide.
 Amazing options for flowering plants include Mexican or Californian poppies, desert marigold, fairy duster, lupine, and brittlebush.

-An alternative to wildflowers are flowering shrubs and evergreen shrubs which can also add some great color to your garden design.
+An alternative to wildflowers are flowering shrubs and evergreen shrubs which can also add some great color to your design.
 Both are ways to develop a beautiful flower garden.

 11. Ornamental Grass

 When it comes to DIY landscaping, ornamental grass is a great idea.
 It’s ideal for those who are looking for low maintenance landscaping options.
-You won’t be short of options with the likes of blue fescue which has a stunning blue color, Muhlenbergia which grows into a cute ball, or pampas if you wanted something larger and more voluminous.
-While plants and shrubs may dominate your backyard landscaping ideas, don’t overlook beautiful grass.
+You won’t be short of options with the likes of blue fescue which has a stunning blue color, Muhlenbergia which grows into a cute ball, or pampas if you want something larger and more voluminous.
+While plants and shrubs may dominate your backyard landscaping ideas, don’t overlook the beautiful ornamental grass.